 The pronunciation is completely regular. “g” is always pronounced as in “get”.
 Vowels are always pronounced as in “put”, “get”, “fit”, “car” and “hot”.
 So, for example, “be”, as a number, is pronounced as the first two letters in “bed”, “fi” as the first two letters in “fit” and “no” as the first two letters in “not”.

-Symbols for compound numbers contain all symbols of its prime components with an appropriate symbol for their power.
+Symbols for composite numbers contain all symbols of its prime components with an appropriate symbol for their power.
 The symbols are not created completely regularly, but if you follow the rule that the power of a prime is always (with an exception of rel) at the bottom of its symbol, you will find there’s usually only one natural way to put the symbols into a contiguous larger symbol.
 All numbers from 0 to 60 are:

 If we want follow the traditional way to call larger numbers, that is “digit order digit order” (as in “three thousand seven hundred”), we have to create names also for the orders, that is, 60, 3600, etc. (the equivalent of 10, 100, etc. in our new base).
 I’ve chosen the following names: